 Final Thoughts On Fractional Points

 Before switching to fractional scoring I’d get annoyed when my RBs and WRs gained for just less than the next 10 yard scoring threshold but didn’t get credit for it.
-Now I enjoy watching the games and stats more knowing that every yard counts towards my team’s score.
+Now I enjoy watching the games and stat updates more knowing that every yard counts towards my team’s score.
 Switch your league to using fractional points and you will, too.